fmeringdal/nettu-scheduler/README.md

 ## Todos

-- reminders with webhook calls
+- Reminders with webhook calls (make sure webhook call url is unique)
+    - how to get the reminders to be sent in a scalable manner
 - More api tests for [calendarevent, booking]
-- account with alloweduseractions
+- Account with alloweduseractions ? maybe add it to jwt
-- delete user cleanup actions
+- Delete user cleanup actions
-- refactor event domain (maybe add more rruleoptions validation to rrule.rs)
+- Refactor event domain (maybe add more rruleoptions validation to rrule.rs)

 ## Backlog